Manish636342/Password-Strength-Tester/README.md

 It provides instant feedback and a colorful visual meter indicating how secure your password is.

 ## 🚀 Features
-- Real-time password strength analysis
+- Real-time password strength analysis and generation
 - Color-coded visual meter
 - Minimal and modern UI design
 - Fully responsive layout